chandrasekaran-group/chandrasekaran-group.github.io/content/courses/cs463/home/index.md

 - **Participation**: Students are expected to attend all the lectures, participate in discussions, and attend (some) office hours (online/ offline).
 Please inform the instructor via email if you cannot make it to the class due to travel or sickness.

-- **Machine Problem (MP)**: Students are expected to work on 4-5 MPs throughout the semester (individual efforts).
-The projects will involve hands-on programming and data analysis, covering various topics that complement the lecture topics.
+- **Machine Problems (MP)**: Students are expected to work on 5 MPs throughout the semester (**individual effort only**).
+The problems will involve hands-on programming and data analysis, covering various topics that complement the lecture topics.
 Example topics include tracking user location based on social network data, interacting with Bitcoin APIs, multi-party computation without directly exchanging data.
 All deadlines are 11:59 PM (CT) of the specific date.

 ---
 # Policies